Strategic Defence of the Parity Accord

 It delivers:

-dual legitimacy without supremacy
+• Dual legitimacy without supremacy

-a neutral administrative centre
+• A neutral administrative centre

-identity protection beyond electoral politics
+• Identity protection beyond electoral politics

-⭐2.
-“Why does this model work where others fail?”
+⭐ 2.
+Why does this model work where others fail?

 The Problem

+Most constitutional systems assume majoritarian authority, territorial sovereignty, or a single dominant identity.
 These assumptions collapse in societies with two enduring national traditions, where constitutional change is experienced as victory by one and loss by the other.

 The Good Friday/Belfast Agreement authorised change by consent but deliberately did not define the constitutional form such change would take.
-This omission preserved peace by deferring final design until a moment when consent and structure could converge.
+That omission preserved peace by deferring final design until a moment when consent and structure could converge.

+That moment arises from the Agreement itself.
 The Parity Accord does not replace consent; it provides the constitutional architecture that consent requires.
 Where parity of esteem exists as principle in Article 1(vi), it is given enforceable institutional form.

 The unresolved paradox remains: two enduring peoples must share one political space without either being absorbed or subordinated.